Our team has a wide range of expertise. A short bio will help you know who the people behind the vision are:

 Robin is a Resource Development Manager at Minuf Group.
 She holds a bachelor’s degree in political science from the University of Winnipeg, Canada.
 For three years she lived in Istanbul, where she volunteered as a teacher and coordinator in an education program for migrant youth, while completing her last year of studies at Bosphorous University.
 In Israel, Robin worked for some years as an English teacher before entering into the world of NGOs as a resource development coordinator.

-Rachel Canar joined Minuf as a Resource Development Manager in the beginning of 2012, advising organizations on strategic planning, resource development and communications.
+Rachel Canar is Minuf's Associate Director.
+She joined Minuf as a Resource Development Manager in the beginning of 2012, advising organizations on strategic planning, resource development and communications.
 She moved to Israel in 2006 to become the Director of Development & International Advocacy at the Israel Religious Action Center for pluralism, tolerance and equality.
 She found her passion for advancing social change at the New Israel Fund in San Francisco, where served as the New Generations Director from 2001 and became Associate Director in 2004.
 Her earlier professional experience was with Hillel: The Foundation for Jewish Student Life, beginning as the Program Director at the University of California Santa Cruz Hillel and culminating as the Oregon Hillel Director.
 She was a contributing author to the initial Birthright Israel evaluation by the Cohen Center for Modern Jewish Studies.
 She has served on the Executive Board of the Jerusalem Open House for Pride and Tolerance, and as the Board President of Spay Israel.
 Rachel holds a BA in Language Studies from UC Santa Cruz and a Masters Degree in Non-Profit Management from Brandeis University as a Steinhardt Scholar.

 Kate is a Resource Development Manager at Minuf.
 Since making Aliyah from Melbourne, Australia to Tel Aviv, Kate has worked extensively in the third sector and co-founded Tov Lada’at.
 She holds a B.A. in Arts from the University of Melbourne, a certificate degree in Museum Studies from Haifa University and an M.A. in Non for Profit Management from the Hebrew University, Jerusalem, specialising in social enterprises and impact investment.
 Kate has worked in Jewish and museum education for over ten years and since moving to Israel has worked at Beit Hatfutsot, the Museum of the Jewish People as Coordinator of Professional Development.
 She is passionate about social change through innovation and developing new ways to improve our society through social business.